Lonitch/Lonitch.github.io/_posts/2020-06-27-Radiation-Matter-Interaction.md

 $$G\left(\mathbf{x}^{\prime}, t \mid \mathbf{x}^{\prime \prime}, t_{0}\right)=\left(\frac{m}{2 \pi i \hbar\left(t-t_{0}\right)}\right)^{3 / 2} e^{(i m / 2 \hbar)\left[\left(\mathbf{x}^{\prime}-\mathbf{x}^{\prime \prime}\right)^{2} /\left(t-t_{0}\right)\right]}\tag{43}.$$

 ### Fermi's golden rule
-We should now be comfortable with the "bra-ket" notation now.
+We should now be comfortable with the Hilbert-space formalism.
 Using the first-order approximation in the quantum perturbation theory, we procced to derive the **Fermi's Golden rule** in this section.
-Since active research of quantum field theory mostly stems from perturbative theory, getting some exposure to it could really help us to appreciate the motives behind modern studies that use quantum field theory to understand the properties of condensed matters.
+Since mordern research of quantum field theory mostly stems from perturbative theory, getting some exposure to it could really help us to appreciate the motives behind modern studies that use quantum field theory to understand the properties of condensed matters.

 In a perturbed system, we are often interested to solve the following equation: